Storage Hacks That Actually Work: Myths, Tips, and Space-Saving Tricks

 May create clutter Reduces clutter

-To liberate your space, start with sorting—group items you want to keep, donate, or discard.
-Once you’ve sorted, focus on organizing what remains, ensuring everything has a designated place.
-This approach will help you create a harmonious environment.
+Start with sorting.
+Group items you want to keep, donate, or discard.
+Once you’ve sorted, focus on organizing what remains and making sure everything has a designated place.
+That sequence creates a space that stays manageable.

 The Role of Clear Storage Containers